There is no downside to psychological resilience.

 Resilience has been defined as the act of bouncing back from adversity and developing the ability to grow from stressors and challenges.
 It’s the adaptive characteristics we adopt to cope and recover.

 It’s what kept me functioning through a painful childhood, keeping me strong through the early loss of my mother.
-And it literally kept me alive during my harrowing psycho-spiritual odyssey / psychic opening (as I write about in Stark Raving Zen, my memoir coming soon).
+And it literally kept me alive during my harrowing psycho-spiritual odyssey / psychic opening (as I write about in Stark Raving Zen, my memoir).

 I used to intensely suffer from OCD; one byproduct of my early chaos.

 You’ve never experienced an earworm until your obsessive compulsive disorder locks onto it like a pit bull with a favorite stuffie.
-I’m dating myself here, but I think I had the jingle “Weebles wobble but they don’t fall down” stuck in my head from the ages of zero to ten.
-A child’s first lesson on resilience, courtesy of Fisher Price.
+I’m dating myself here, but I think I had the jingle “Weebles wobble but they don’t fall down” stuck in my head from the ages of zero to ten; a child’s first lesson on resilience, courtesy of Hasbro Playskool.

 Trauma tried to pound resilience out of me, but it only resulted in a few good dents.
 It could never be obliterated; we were too bonded.
 I was born with a visceral understanding of it.
 If you know me, you know I believe everything has a spirit, and the spirit of resilience is one of my most cherished allies.
-I think it’s why I can teach it so well.
+I think it’s why I love teaching it.